 Another thing to consider for educational video production…

 It is important to think about both your subject matter and teaching style.
 Your educational video should have visuals that match your style, tone, pace, and overall appearance.
+Incorporating engaging visuals and interactive features, such as clickable elements or quizzes, can significantly enhance the learning experience and boost learner engagement.
 In the end, you want it to reflect who you are or your brand.

 Now, once you know what kind of educational video you want to make, it’s important to consider how you’ll distribute it.
 What do we mean by that, exactly?
 As an example, think about whether your online training videos will be free or if they’ll require paid access.